-Because the primary thing a supervisor does in monitoring unusual activity is to see the system log files, it’s common for intruders to use a utility to change these logs. in some cases, root kits can disable and discard all existing rogs.
-Attackers remove only those portions of logs that may reveal their presence if they shall use the system for a extended period as a launch base for the longer term exploitation.
+Because the primary thing a supervisor does in monitoring unusual activity is to see the system log files, it’s common for intruders to use a utility to change these logs. in some cases, rootkits can disable and discard all existing rugs.
+Attackers remove only those portions of logs that may reveal their presence if they shall use the system for an extended period as a launch base for the longer term exploitation.

 It is imperative for attackers to form the system appear because it did before access was gained and a backdoor established. this enables them to vary any file attributes back to their original state.
-Information listed, like file size and date, is simply attribute information contained within the file.
+Information listed, like file size and date, simply attributes information contained within the file.

 Attackers might not wish to delete a whole log to hide their tracks, as doing so may require admin privileges.
 If attackers are ready to delete only attack event logs, they’ll still be able to escape detection.